 6/ Relax – draw the shoulders down the back, lift the chest and stretch into the pose.
 Use the breath to stay as relaxed as possible.

 7/ Don’t stress over time – challenging arm postures can bring about an anxiety over time.
 Often when I tell the class “just 30 seconds more” I see people relax and their mental attitude changes, like they know they can do 30 seconds easily.
 Try to stay present from moment to moment with no thought of how long remains.

 Want to work with your arms?
-Try the Meditation to Release Anger (especially Childhood Anger):
+Try the Meditation to Release Anger:

-Sit in easy pose (cross legged), straighten the spine and tuck the chin in slightly.
+Sit (either on the floor or in a chair) with a straight spine and tuck the chin in slightly.
 Extend your arms to the sides, thumbs hold down the ring and little fingers.
 The index and middle fingers are together and point out to the side, palms face forward.
 Inhale by sucking air through closed teeth, exhale through the nose.
 Continue for at least 3 minutes working up to 11 minutes.
 To end inhale hold and stretch out through the fingers, exhale and repeat twice more.
 Then relax.